Rose Bygrave: Life and career

-In 1986 she toured briefly playing reggae, jazz and blues with Australian singer Wendy Saddington with Mick Liber on guitar, Angelica Booth on bass, Javier Fredis on congas and Dezzy McKenna on drums.
+In 1986 she was a session singer on Wayne Gillespie's New Locationsalbum and toured briefly playing reggae, jazz and blues with Australian singer Wendy Saddington with Mick Liber on guitar, Angelica Booth on bass, Javier Fredis on congas and Dezzy McKenna on drums.

 Bygrave issued a solo single, "Maybe Midnight", in June 1989 and commenced work on a solo album but nothing eventuated due to artist management difficulties.
 Bygrave began performing solo in 1991 and worked as a sought after session musician.
 Around early 1990 she worked with Yothu Yindi's Mandawuy and Gurrumal Yunupingu as vocal collaborator and coach and sang backing vocals on tracks from their first album, Tribal Voice, including the song "Treaty" (the first Aboriginal song to make it onto the Australian music charts and achieve international recognition).
 From the late 1990s she toured with Deb Byrne as keyboardist and backing vocalist on several of Byrne's tours around Australia promoting Byrne's foray into country music.
 Other musicians on that tour were Paul Gildea (Little River Band and Ice House) on guitar, Chris Bekker (James Reyne, Ross Wilson) on bass and backing vocals, Davy Porter on drums and James Uluave on percussion and backing vocals.

 From 1998 to 2000, Bygrave contributed several songs to the Australian Broadcasting Corporation television series SeaChange.

 Goanna reprised with a third album, Spirit Returns, in 1998, to which Bygrave contributed three songs.
 The album was released at the Melbourne Concert Hall as part of the 1999 Melbourne International Festival Program.

 Between 1998 and 1999 Bygrave was involved as a mentor in the Aboriginal Song Lines program which fostered emerging indigenous musicians.